They also have to deal with … the pink locker room.

 As part of a massive renovation of Kinnick Stadium in 2004, the pink locker room got even pinker, as pink lockers, toilets and showers were installed to go along with the pink walls.

-That didn’t sit well with some Iowa law professors and students, who in 2005 protested the locker room on the grounds that it reinforced stereotypes of women and homosexuals as weak.
-They charged that by having the pink locker room, Iowa was endorsing discrimination of those groups.
+The locker room redo didn’t sit well with some Iowa law professors and students, who in 2005 protested that the locker room reinforced stereotypes of pink being attributed to women and the gay community, and the underlying psychology was to make the other team seem weak or "sissy."
+They charged that by having the pink locker room, Iowa was endorsing discrimination of women and the LGBT community.

-The protests caused a stir for a while, but public opinion seemed strongly in favor of the tradition.
-As Washington Post columnist Sally Jenkins wrote that year: “I'm sure I should be more upset about the pink decor in the visitors' dressing room at Iowa.
+The protests caused a stir, but public opinion strongly turned in favor of the tradition.
+As Washington Post columnist Sally Jenkins wrote that year, “I'm sure I should be more upset about the pink decor in the visitors' dressing room at Iowa.
 But as it happens, my violent knee-jerk reaction is that it's merely funny.
 If the armies of feminism want to change my thinking on that, they're going to have to slap electrodes to my pretty little forehead and zap me until I stop giggling.”